Mexican Buddha Bowl

 - Start by rinsing the quinoa.

-- Cook the quinoa.
-You can cook it on the stove with 2 cups of water or in the instant pot with 1.5 cups water.
-To cook on the stove add water and bring to a boil, once boiling cover and turn down to low, simmer for 15 minutes.
-To use the instant pot add quinoa and water and cook high pressure 1 minute, let pressure release 10 minutes before manual release.
+- Cook the quinoa: Stove: Add 2 cups water and 1 cup quinoa to a pot with a tight fitting lid.
+Cook over high heat, bring to a boil, once boiling, cover and turn down to low, simmer for 15 minutes.
+Instant pot: Add 1 cup quinoa and 1.5 cups water.
+Cook high pressure 1 minute, let pressure release 10 minutes before manual release.

 - Chop the vegetables, cut the zucchini and yellow squash into half moon shapes, dice the bell peppers and slice the onions.